-Diploma students and graduate students may apply for admission to the Master of Public Health programs, and if accepted, PHS courses which have been completed with a grade of 6.0 or better may be credited towards the first year of the master's degree.
+Diploma students and graduates of the diploma program may apply for admission to the Master of Public Health programs, and if accepted, PHS courses which have been completed with a grade of 6.0 or better may be credited towards the first year of the master's degree.
 Diploma graduates can normally complete the master's program in one year.
 Any diploma student or graduate intending to apply for admission to the MPH program must do so by December 1 of the preceding year in order that a placement for the Field Practicum (PHS 509) in the following summer can be arranged.

-To be admissible to the diploma program, the applicant must have had three years' experience in an administrative, clinical, or research position in the health or welfare field and must meet all other departmental admission standards as set out §184.56.1 above.
-Applicants are required to submit a statement regarding why they wish to take the Diploma program, the classes they plan to take, and the relevance of the proposed coursework to their
+To be admissible to the diploma program, the applicant must have had three years' experience in an administrative, clinical, or research position in the health or welfare field and must meet all other departmental admission standards as set out §175.58.1 above.
+In addition, applicants are required to submit a statement regarding why they wish to take the Diploma program and the relevance of the proposed coursework to their career.